sjc0910/Create-Jar-Package/readme.md

 ## 6. How to download this program?

-[Press Here](https://github.com/sjc0910/Create-Jar-Package/archive/master.zip), and you can download zip now.
+If you want to download all files, [Press here to download](https://github.com/sjc0910/Create-Jar-Package/archive/master.zip).
+If you want to download some of all, [Press here for learn](https://gitzip.org/).